 Students Helping Students emergency funding applications are only available when classes are in session.
-The application for the fall 2016 semester will be available starting 8/22/2016.
 You may drop by the Financial Aid Office in Room 202 of the Welcome and Advising Center or email email@example.com from your SFCC email account to request an application.

 Additional important information:

 - Emergency assistance awards may not exceed a student’s unmet need.

 - Examples of eligible expenses include: housing/rent, food/meals, medical/dental expenses, personal automobile expenses or public transportation expenses, utilities or child care.